leochartrand/Boids/README.md

 <p align="center" width="100%">
     <img width="66%" src="./img/threads.png">
-    <br>Figure 4 – Distribution of threads for the neighbor search kernel<br>
+    <br>Figure 4 – Distribution of blocks/threads for the neighbor search kernel<br>
 </p>

 Given the nature of the simulation, the agents do not share memory.
 The blocks are not distributed in a way to increase performance but to facilitate kernel invocation and indexing.

+# Future additions
+This project is still a work in progress and more features might be added in the future, such as:

+ - Perception angle: agents don't consider neighbors at a certain angle behind them
+ - Predators and species
+ - Obstacle avoidance and goal seeking
+ - Performance optimization
+ - Possibly moving on from Python/Numba to C/Cuda
+ - Switching from PyGame to GLFW

+The *boids engine* could also be used to support other examples of swarm intelligence such as ant routing or slime simulations.
+I am considering the possibility of redefining this project as particle system simulator...